jegomezV/Python-Study/tipos_de_datos/datos_compuestos.md

 ---

-## ***we have the "tuplas" that work in the same way, the only change is that "tuplas" work with the "parentesis () " and other important diference is that cannot be modify***
+## ***we have the "tuplas" that work in the same way, the only change is that "tuplas" work with the "parentesis () " and other important diference is that cannot be modify.***

 ---